gcallah/hambone/chaps/chap2.md

 "I done figured out what wrong with the boy."

-Winthrop paused for dramatic effect, but at that moment, Corny and Clarence, returning from their trip to Norway, enter the office.
+Winthrop paused for dramatic effect, but at that moment, Corny and Clarence, returning from their trip to Norway, entered the office.

 Claude gave Winthrop the stop sign with his hand.
 "Winnie, you gonna have to wait a minute.
 These boys bringing me important news.